-When it is the child’s turn to play, the parent must take a word from the top of the pile and then say the word aloud.
+When it is the child’s turn to play, the parent must take a word from the top of the pile and then say it aloud.
 The child must spell the word.
-If the child spells the word correctly, he may move his token the same number of spaces as there are letters in the word.
-For example, for a word of seven letters he may move his token forward seven spaces.
+If the child spells the word correctly, they may move their token the same number of spaces as there are letters in the word.
+For example, they may move their token forward seven spaces for a word of seven letters.
 The word card is then put aside.

-Use the letters of a particular word, and build new words with these letters.
+Use the letters of a particular word and build new words with these letters.
 For example, if one decides to use the word “difficulty,” one would write this word on a piece of paper and put it in front of the child.

 Some examples of words to be used: alphabetical; misunderstanding; occasionally; postponement; mayonnaise; multimillionaire; credibility; determination; education; friendship; generosity; hippopotamus.

 Words must be selected from the child’s schoolwork.
-Use a piece of paper, and write the word jumble on the paper.
+Use a piece of paper and write the word jumble on the paper.
 For example, if the letters “hergun” are written on the paper, the child must rearrange them to form the word “hunger.”

 Say, for instance, the letter “d” was selected:

-Names: Douglas, Danny, David.
+First names: Douglas, Danny, David.

 Animals: dog, dinosaur, deer.

-City/Town: Dallas, Durban.
+City/Town: Dallas, Dubai.